How to support the lonely, isolated and vulnerable during the Covid-19 crisis.

 1. Use your community link workers

-Community link workers – now often termed social prescribing link workers – can help vulnerable and socially isolated people by offering daily telephone calls and general advice on keeping themselves well.
+Community link workers – now often termed social prescribing link workers – can help lonely, vulnerable and socially isolated people during Covid-19 by offering daily telephone calls and general advice on keeping themselves well.
 Ask your staff to brainstorm a list of those patients whom they know are lonely or vulnerable for the link worker to contact.
 Think beyond the elderly to other vulnerable groups, including pregnant women and single/separated parents.
 Encourage your link worker to identify local sources of emotional support within your community and any volunteering or good neighbour schemes that have been set up in response to the pandemic.

 During the current lockdown one of the best ways the link worker can support patients is to contact local third sector support organisations who may be supporting community and voluntary groups with crisis funding to give additional support.